MicrosoftDocs/dynamics-365-ai/ai-docs/sales/connect-with-customers.md

 # Connect with customers through a record or the up next widget

 As a seller, you can connect with your customers by using multiple channels, such as phone and email daily without losing context and switching to multiple application.
-If you have activities to contact customers through a phone call or an email, corresponding icons and buttons of phone and email are displayed in your engagement center and the Up next widget.
+If you have activities to contact customers through a phone call or an email, corresponding icons and buttons of phone and email are displayed in your **My work** list and the **Up next** widget.
 After you make the phone call or send an email, you must mark the activity as complete in the **Up next** widget and continue with the next activity defined in the sequence.

 If an activity is not required to be completed by the due date or you are unable to connect with a customer, you can either skip or postpone the activity.
 More information: [Skip or postpone an activity](#skip-or-postpone-an-activity)

 ## Call a customer

-You can make a phone call to your customer from the engagement center or the **Up next** widget.
+You can make a phone call to your customer from the **My work** list or the **Up next** widget.

 When you make a phone call, a Phone Call activity is created and linked to the lead or opportunity.
 The Phone Call activity captures the following information: